Nukesor/struct-merge/README.md

 ### Module/Type Resolution

-There is no easy way to do path or type resolution during the procedural macro stage, as everything we have are some tokens. \
+There is no easy way to do path or type resolution during the procedural macro stage. \
-That's why this crate might not work with your project's structure.
+For this reason, this crate might not work with your project's structure.

-However, as we're creating safe and valid Rust code, the compiler will thrown an error if any problems arise.
+However, as we're creating safe and valid Rust code the compiler will thrown an error if any problems arise.

 When using the normal `merge` functions, the worst thing that might happen is that this crate won't compile.

-**However**, when using obscured types such as type aliases, the `merge_soft` functions won't detect `Option`s properly and merge values even though they might already be `Some`!
+**However**, when using obscured types such as type aliases, the `merge_soft` functions won't detect `Option`s properly and might merge values even though they're alreay `Some`!

 #### Not yet solved problems

-These are problems that can probably be solved, but they're non-trivial.
+These are problems that can probably be solved but they're non-trivial.

 - [ ] Struct located at root of crate.
 E.g. `lib.rs`.
 - [ ] Struct is located in integration tests.